 The Human brain is fascinating!
 We’ve got some fantastic crafts, activities and printables you can use during your Brain or Nervous System Unit Study.
 These resources are intended to spark intrigue and wonder within your children.
-During your studies, consider exposing children to vairous mind benders, optical illusions, brain games and the like.
+You’ll find Brain Labeling Worksheets, Optical Illusions, Printable Puzzles, Crafts, Models and more.
+During your unit study of the brain consider exposing children to various mind benders, optical illusions, brain games and the like.

 This is an awesome activity, and really got my children excited about our upcoming lesson on the brain!
 We downloaded this craft free from EllenJMcHenry.com, where you can find TONS of other amazing science resources